Alic-Li/RWKVInside_vl/README.md

-# RWKVInside_vl
+# RWKVInside
-RWKVInside for vision LLM
+## This repository is for my personal experimentation with linearizing Transformer models.